wnstlr/SMERF/README.md

 Replace BACKGROUND_NATURAL with either 0 or 1, for black background or natural background respectively (default is black background).

-Replace MODEL_TYPE with 0 (default), 1, or 2, each corresponding to simple CNN, VGG16, and AlexNet for the base model.
+Replace MODEL_TYPE with either -1, 0 (default), 1, or 2, each corresponding to adversarially robust simple CNN, plain simple CNN, plain VGG16, and plain AlexNet for the base model.

 Replace EPOCH_NO with maximum epoch number for training.